bontchev/wlscrape/README.md

 ##Usage

 The script takes as a command-line argument one or more file extensions.
 It fetches information from the Wikileaks site (and the AKP e-mail dump area on it, in particular) about the e-mail file attachments matching these extensions.
 By default, it outputs a JSON array containing the URL where the file resides, the MD5 hash of the file, and the extension of the file.
-The set of output files will be unique by MD5 - that is, no two elements will have the same MD5 hash, even if multiple e-mails containing the file exist on the Wikileaks site (if they do, only the first found URL will be present).

 Suggested extensions that might contain malware are: `docm`, `exe`, `jar`, `ace`, `arj`, `cab`, `gz`, `js`, `pps`, `ppt`, `rar`, `rtf`, `pdf`, `zip`.
 Attention: the `pdf` and `zip` extensions will result in thousands of files!